dry-rb/dry-rb.org/source/gems/dry-validation/nested-data.html.md

 ### Nested Array

-You can use `each` rule for validating each element in an array:
+You can use `each` macro for validating each element in an array:

 ``` ruby
 schema = Dry::Validation.Schema do